O. V. Usha

-O. V. Usha (born 4 November 1948) is a Malayalam poet and novelist.
-Described by K. M. George as a poet with "deep moral concern and technical dexterity", she has written four volumes of poems and a few short stories while also authoring a novel.
+Ottupulackal Velukkuty Usha (born 4 November 1948) is a Malayalam poet and novelist.
+She has written four volumes of poems and a few short stories while also authoring a novel.
 She has also written articles in various journals.
 Usha served the Mahatma Gandhi University Kottayam as its director of publications.
 She won the Kerala State Film Award for Best Lyrics for Mazha, a Malayalam film released in 2000.